 Natural Herbs and Spices To Make Delicious Confinement Food

-Ginger is a common root in most traditional confinement dishes and soups due to its heating properties and its delicious taste.
+Among many Chinese herbs for confinement, ginger is an especially common root in most traditional confinement dishes and soups due to its heaty properties and its delicious taste.
 A mother’s body retains some wind during childbirth that would lead to rheumatism or body pains in future if not dispelled from the body.
 Adding ginger in your food removes all the wind from the body and lowers the chances of catching musculoskeletal disorders.
 However, you should moderate your ginger intake especially if your child has jaundice to avoid worsening the condition.

 - Black Fungus